EdwardLuke/newsspec_14641/README.md

 It is a small bit of markup, with pym.js being called to create the iframed plugin.

 This repo also contains the css file which is used to style both plugins.
+The URL of the CSS file is added into the plugin admin panel, on the Hearken website.

 ## Hearken Docs